Frequently Asked Questions About Investing

 If the project makes what’s called a “material change”, a change that could reasonably be expected to have a significant effect on the value of the securities or the company itself, the company must file an update to their campaign, known as a Form C/A. You will receive a notification within five business days and will be required to reconfirm your investment, otherwise it will be canceled and your funds will be refunded.

-Investors can find a "Cancel" button next to each of their Investments made on Raise Green in the "Investment" section of our Raise Green account.
+Investors can find a "Cancel" button next to each of their Investments made on Raise Green in the "Pending Transactions" section of your Raise Green account.

 - Are there any crowdfunding limits or rules I should know about?